Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Tried different type of examples for yesterday's learning, refered to gobyexample.com

 ****Thoughts:** Not soo much difficult to learn as basic concepts of Arrays and Slices were good for me.

+### Day 10: May 6, 2021 (Learned about Maps in Golang)

+**Today's Progress**: Learned about MAps in Golang, how it is different from other data types.
+Key-value based datatype

+****Thoughts:** Was confused with the syntax of it at start, but with practice got to know certain things.